barbarer/py4e-int/_sources/files/writeCode.rst

                 :nocodelens:
                 :optional:

+                # Open the file in "read" mode
                 f = open("studentdata.txt", "r")

+                # iterate through lines in the file
                 for aline in f:
+                    # Split each item of the line
                     items = aline.split()
+                    # Set condition for student that have 6 or more quiz scores
+                    # Element 0 is the name, so start with element 1
                     if len(items[1:]) >= 6:
+                        # Print the name (element 0) if the condition is met
                         print(items[0])
+                # Close the file
                 f.close()

 The following file contains a set of emotions that will be used in the next question.